VIP21/hcc2/README.md

 ```
 wget https://github.com/ROCm-Developer-Tools/hcc2/releases/download/rel_0.4-0/hcc2_0.4-0_amd64.deb
 wget https://github.com/ROCm-Developer-Tools/hcc2/releases/download/rel_0.4-0/libamdgcn_0.4-0_all.deb
+sudo dpkg -P hcc2
+sudo dpkg -P libamdgcn
+sudo dpkg -P amdcloc
+sudo dpkg -P mymcpu
 sudo dpkg -i hcc2_0.4-0_amd64.deb
 sudo dpkg -i libamdgcn_0.4-0_all.deb
 ```
+the dpkg -P commands are used to delete previous versions of hcc2, libamdgcn, amdcloc, and mymcpu which may conflickt with the installtion.
+If these are not installed it is ok to just let the dpkg -P commands fail.

+HCC2 does not conflict with the production HCC.
+There is no reason to delete HCC to use HCC2.
+The HCC2 bin directory (which includes the standard clang and llvm binaries) is not intended to be in your PATH for typical operation.

 For rpm-based Linux systems, run the following commands: